Ernest Mangnall

-James Ernest Mangnall (4 January 1866 – 13 January 1932) was an English football manager who started his career with Burnley and managed Manchester United between 1903–1912 and then went on to manage Manchester City from 1912–1924, and is the only man to have managed both clubs.
+James Ernest Mangnall (30 May 1864 – 13 January 1932) was an English football manager who started his career with Burnley and managed Manchester United between 1903–1912 and then went on to manage Manchester City from 1912 to 1924, and is the only man to have managed both clubs.

 Managerial career

 Burnley

 Born in Bolton, Lancashire, Mangnall played amateur football as a goalkeeper and was a director at Bolton Wanderers.
 He started his career in football management with Burnley in March 1900, when he was hired as the club's second official manager following the departure of Harry Bradshaw almost a year earlier.
 The side were struggling when he joined the club, and with just one month of the 1899–1900 season remaining, relegation to the Second Division seemed almost inevitable.
-Their relegation was confirmed on 28 April 1900 after a 4-0 defeat away at Nottingham Forest.
+Their relegation was confirmed on 28 April 1900 after a 4–0 defeat away at Nottingham Forest.
 He signed three players, Henry Collins, Jimmy Lindsay and George Lockhart, in the close season.
 The team achieved a third-placed finish in their first season in the Second Division and finished ninth the following year.
 The team's fortunes suffered a swift decline in the 1902–03 season, and Burnley finished bottom of the Football League and were forced to apply for re-election.
 Burnley were re-elected and Mangnall started the next campaign as manager, but he left the club in October 1903 to join Second Division rivals Manchester United.